run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-setup-intro.md

 * Look for [troubleshooting](cluster-troubleshooting.md) tips if required.
 * [Upgrade cluster](cluster-upgrade.md) and [delete cluster](cluster-delete.md) instructions.

-You can also use our [Quick installation guide](single-node-install.md) which installs Kubernetes together with Run:AI on a single node.

 ## Customization

 For a list of optional setup customizations see [Customize Installation](customize-cluster-install.md)

-## Advanced Setup
+## Additional Configuration

-For a list of advanced scenarios such as configuring researcher authentication, handling node downtime, limiting the installation to specific nodes, and more, see the [Advanced Setup Articles](../advanced/overview.md) section.
+For a list of advanced configuration scenarios such as configuring researcher authentication, Single sign-on limiting the installation to specific nodes, and more, see the [Configuration Articles](../advanced/overview.md) section.

 ## Next Steps